evolaemp/svmcc/README.md

 targets, and writes a vector file ready for svm consumption; `data/vectors` is the default output directory.

-`python manage.py infer` reads a directory of vector files, runs svm-based automatic cognate detection, and writes the inferred classes into an output directory; the default input and output directories are `data/vectors` and `data/inferred`, respectively.
+`python manage.py infer --svmcc` reads a directory of vector files, runs svm-based automatic cognate detection, and writes the inferred classes into an output directory; the default input and output directories are `data/vectors` and `data/inferred`, respectively.

 `python manage.py test` runs some unit tests.